mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-go/_index.md

 This quick start guide will walk you through the basics of creating a hello world Mattermost App in Go.
 In this guide you will review an App that:

-- Contains a `manifest.json`, declares itself an HTTP application that acts as a bot, and attaches to locations in the Mattermost interface.
+- Contains a `manifest.json`, declares itself an HTTP application that uses a bot account and attaches UI elements to locations in the Mattermost interface.
 - Attaches the form `send-modal` in its `bindings` to a button in the channel header, and the form `send` to a `/helloworld` command.
 - Contains a `send` function that sends a parameterized message back to the user.
 - Contains a `send-modal` function that forces displaying the `send` form as a modal.

 ## Prerequisites

-Before you can start with your App, you first need to set up your environment by following the [developer setup guide]({{< ref "/integrate/apps/quickstart" >}}).
+Before you can start with your App, you should first set up your environment by following the [developer setup guide]({{< ref "/integrate/apps/quickstart" >}}).

 You also need Go v1.16 or later installed.
 Please follow the [official guide](https://golang.org/doc/install) to install the latest version.